adatainment/evolution-sdk/docs/content/docs/modules/sdk/builders/TxBuilderImpl.mdx

 ## mergeAssetsIntoUTxO

-Merge additional assets into an existing UTxO (output).
+Merge additional assets into an existing UTxO.
 Creates a new UTxO with combined assets from the original UTxO and additional assets.

 Use case: Draining wallet by merging leftover into an existing payment output.